Legal

 9. Data breach notification

-If the Provider becomes aware of a Data Breach affecting the Client's Personal Data, it will notify the Client without undue delay and provide information reasonably available to assist the Client in meeting any notification obligations to authorities or data subjects.
+If the Provider becomes aware of a Data Breach affecting the Client's Personal Data, it will notify the Client without undue delay and in any event within seventy-two (72) hours of becoming aware of it.

 10. Duration, return and deletion

 This DPA remains in effect for as long as the Provider processes Personal Data on the Client's behalf.
-On termination or expiry of the Service, the Provider will, at the Client's choice, delete or return the Personal Data processed on the Client's behalf, unless retention is required by applicable law.
+On termination or expiry of the Service, the Provider will, at the Client's choice, delete or return the Personal Data processed on the Client's behalf, and will complete deletion within ninety (90) days, unless retention is required by applicable law — in which case the Provider retains only what the law requires, for only as long as it requires, and continues to protect it under this DPA.

 11. Audit rights